-For security reasons, mainly in school are completely disabling USB storage devices on the computers at lab.
-It is important because students can bring a virus or also can leave with any private information.
-There is an easy way to do it in linux blacklisting the kernel driver:
+For security reasons, mainly in schools where kids mess around with flash drives containing unappropriated information, we are completely disabling USB storage devices on the computers at lab.
+It is important because students can bring a virus or also can take out any private information.
+There is an easy way to do it in Linux blacklisting the USB kernel driver:

-Now nobody can use a USB memory stick in that computer.
-To enable it again comment or delete that line.
+Now nobody can use a USB drives in that computer.
+To enable it again, just comment or delete the previous line.